You can add Vienna to such names as Cannes, Venice, and Berlin in the big book of European cities with film festivals.

 dotdotdot

-An open-air festival of short films, dotdotdot features screenings and talks at Vienna’s Volkskundemuseum.
-The ambiance is delightful.
+An open-air festival of short films, dotdotdot features screenings and talks behind Vienna’s Volkskundemuseum.
+The ambience is delightful.
+However, dotdotdot moves to another location in 2025 thanks to renovation work in the museum.

 The event places special emphasis on inclusiveness and accessibility in the widest sense of the words.
 For example, the visitor determines how much to pay for admission.